MarcMrman/final_project/PROCESS.md

 - logarithmic scales for both axis of scatter plot to deal with outliers
 - created opacity for scatters to be able to see all scatters when there are a lot close to eachother
 - resized polar diagram, looking to fit all visualizations in one page wihtout scrolling
+- put code and scripts in seperate folders on github

 ## To do:
 - put container divs in css grid systeem to be able to control layout of html better